csun-shine/the-pedal-garage-docs/docs/references/pg-reference-delete-songs.md

 nav_order: 2
 ---

-# API Reference: Delete a Song
+# API Reference: Delete Song

 Delete a [`song`](pg-resource-songs.md) from the database.